-On a Southern California freeway, a fire engulfed tens of vehicles and kept moving forward at an incredible pace.
+A fire engulfed tens of vehicles on a Southern California freeway and kept moving forward at an incredible pace.
 The firefighters were there to take over the fire, but their efforts ended up in smoke when witnesses saw drones (quadcopters) flying near the firefighting vicinity.
-On Friday, firefighters were ready to put out the fire using their planes, but soon witnesses saw five drones flying where the firefighter planes had to perform their operations to extinguish flames and prevent burns, smoke inhalation, scalds, etc.
+On Friday, firefighters were ready to put out the fire using their planes.
+Still, soon witnesses saw five drones flying where the firefighter planes had to perform their operations to extinguish flames and prevent burns, smoke inhalation, scalds, etc.

 On multiple occasions, the drones delayed firefighters’ efforts to extinguish the wildfire.
-People have become divided over whether drones should fly in fire zones or not.
-Some people want drones completely banned; others want a solution where they won’t be prohibited, but they won’t cause any delays in firefighting operations.
+People have become divided over whether drones should fly in fire zones.
+Some people want drones completely banned; others want a solution where they won’t be prohibited but won’t cause any delays in firefighting operations.
 Some people seem more annoyed that quadcopters get passed off as drones.

 Beyer said that it was impossible to fly firefighter planes when there were drones around because of the possibility that drones could hit the planes’ propellers and cause them to malfunction or come down on the ground.
 If the drone operators were flying their drones intentionally to halt the firefighters’ operations, they could receive jail time behind bars.
 However, no arrests were made because there were no such intentions involved.

 The fire was big, and there were nearly 1000 firefighters on the job to kill the fire that had already swallowed up 11 constructions in the area.
 The area that the fire destroyed was around 35,000 acres.
-The freeway scene was a horrifying one as the drivers frantically left their vehicles and started running uphill to save their lives.
-An eye witness at the scene, namely Allevato, said that everyone was going uphill and abandoning their cars.
+The freeway scene was horrifying as the drivers frantically left their vehicles and started running uphill to save their lives.
+An eyewitness at the location, Allevato, said everyone was going uphill and abandoning their cars.